kubernetes/minikube/README.md

 Some drivers themselves provide host-folder sharing options, but we plan to deprecate these in the future as they are all implemented differently and they are not configurable through minikube.

 ## Private Container Registries
-**GCR/ECR**: Minikube has an addon, `registry-creds` which maps credentials into Minikube to support pulling from Google Container Registry (GCR) and Amazon's EC2 Container Registry (ECR).
-To use the addon, you will need to configure it using `minikube addons configure registry-creds` and then enable it via `minikube addons enable registry-creds`.
-If you need to automate this process, you can see the required secrets for the addon here: https://github.com/upmc-enterprises/registry-creds
+**GCR/ECR/Docker**: Minikube has an addon, `registry-creds` which maps credentials into Minikube to support pulling from Google Container Registry (GCR), Amazon's EC2 Container Registry (ECR), and Private Docker registries.
+Simply run `minikube addons enable registry-creds` and follow the prompts.
+This will make it so that you can reference your private images in minikube and they will be pulled down properly.

-For other private container registries, follow the steps on [this page](http://kubernetes.io/docs/user-guide/images/).
+For additional information on private container registries, see [this page](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 We recommend you use ImagePullSecrets, but if you would like to configure access on the minikube VM you can place the `.dockercfg` in the `/home/docker` directory or the `config.json` in the `/home/docker/.docker` directory.